hemantdindi/ambari-blueprints-HDP-HDF/hdp-ha-with-kerberos/ReadMe.md

-# HDP multinode installation using Ambari Blueprints with Kerberos.
+# HDP multinode installation using Ambari Blueprints with Kerberos and HA.

 ##This is tested in a CentOS 7 64 Bit Servers hosted in Digital Ocean